WorkBright Logo

-Should employers use social media in the hiring process
+Should employers use social media

 Social media is everywhere.
 Billions of people use social media on a daily basis to create, share, and exchange ideas, messages, and information.